P.A. Semi

 P. A. Semi (originally Palo Alto Semiconductor) was an American fabless semiconductor company founded in Santa Clara, California in 2003 by Daniel W. Dobberpuhl, who was previously the lead designer for the DEC Alpha 21064 and StrongARM processors.
-The company employed a 150-person engineering team which included people who had previously worked on processors like Itanium, Opteron and UltraSPARC.
+The company employed a 150-person engineering team including Jim Keller, which included people who had previously worked on processors like Itanium, Opteron and UltraSPARC.
 Apple Inc acquired P.A.
 Semi for $278 million in April 2008.

+P.A.
+Semi developed the PWRficient PA6T-1682M CPU, which was used in the AmigaOne X1000.

 History

 P. A. Semi concentrated on making powerful and power-efficient Power ISA processors called PWRficient, based on the PA6T processor core.
 The PA6T was the first Power ISA core to be designed from scratch outside the AIM alliance (i.e. not by Apple, IBM, or Motorola/Freescale) in ten years.
 Texas Instruments was one of the investors in P.A.
 Semi and it was suggested that their fabrication plants would be used to manufacture the PWRficient processors.

+The PA6T is PowerPC v2.04 compatible.

+The PA6T is a deeply pipelined, out of order, superscalar core.

 PWRficient processors were shipping to select customers, and were set to be released for worldwide sale in Q4 2007.

 There were rumors that P. A. Semi had a relationship with Apple that suggested Apple would be the premier user of the PWRficient processors.
 That relationship supposedly ended with the Mac transition to Intel processors when Apple switched from the PowerPC to Intel's Core processors for their entire line of computers.
+Therefore, when P. A. Semi first publicly disclosed PWRficient, the company instead targeted embedded systems, such as networking equipment.